Police identify suspect after three killed in Utrecht tram shooting

-Police have named the suspect in a shooting attack on a tram in the central Dutch city of Utrecht which has left three people dead and nine others injured.
+Police have named the suspect in a shooting attack on a tram in the central Dutch city of Utrecht which has left three people dead and five others injured.

 Officers identified Turkish-born Gokman Tanis, 37, in connection with the incident.
 The public have been urged not to approach him.